etemesi254/zune-image/README.md

 - Extensive
     - Support for `u8`, `u16` and `f32` images.
 This means we support HDR image processing.
 This isn't limited to image decoders and encoders but image filters support it to.
+    - Limited support for multi-band images, up to 4 billion bands supported.
     - Image decoders preserve image depth up until you want to change it, this means hdr is handled as hdr, 16-bit png is handled as 16 bit png.
     - Multiple image filters, we have common image manipulation filters like exposure, contrast, HSL, blurring, computer